openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 ---
 layout: post
-title: Build and Run Telegram-iOS on Xcode 12.x Simulator
+title: Build and Run Telegram-iOS v7.2 in Xcode 12.x Simulator with Buck
 date: 2020-11-20 05:19 -0800
 tags: [Telegram, iOS]
 cover-img: "https://images.unsplash.com/photo-1587654780291-39c9404d746b"
 ---

+> Please refer to [Build and Run Telegram-iOS v7.3 in Simulator with Bazel](/2020-12-28-build-and-run-telegram-ios-v7-3-on-simulator-with-bazel/) if you use macOS Big Sur

 Telegram started the program of "[Reproducible Builds for iOS and Android](https://core.telegram.org/reproducible-builds)" to release its client source code in a more regular schedule.
 Although it's a great move, you may find it's still confusing how to build and run the iOS project with minimal effects.
 The [official guide](https://core.telegram.org/reproducible-builds#reproducible-builds-for-ios) is present to verify the build is reproducible, which requires an installation of macOS Catalina, Xcode 11.x, and other tools inside a Parallels virtual machine.